Introduction

 -

-- Reports that are more negative are less likely to get the company rehired to do a retest.
+- Reports with an overly negative tone are less likely to result in the firm being rehired for a retest.

 -